 Closing the Disadvantage Gap

-Hattie (2012) shows explicit metacognitive instruction is key.
-Metacognition supports learning for disadvantaged learners and those with SEND.
-Perry (2002) suggests these learners might lack metacognitive awareness.
-Home may not model effective learning strategies.
+Hattie (2012) shows that clear teaching of metacognition is key.
+It can support learning for disadvantaged learners and those with SEND.
+Perry (2002) suggests these learners can lack metacognitive awareness.
+This may be because home does not always model effective learning strategies.

 Metacognition strategies help learners achieve, says the EEF.
-Teaching planning, monitoring, and evaluation boosts learner progress.
+Teaching planning, monitoring, and evaluation can improve learner progress.
 Self-evaluation creates a "feeling of knowing" (Nelson, 1996).
-This feeling may not be correct.
+However, this feeling may not be correct.

 Five Evidence-Based Metacognitive Teaching Strategies